JavaScriptJacksn/opinionated-news-social-media/README.md

     - Users are prompted after submitting a post creation form to add a poll, or skip adding a poll.
     - Posts with 'Draft' status are viewable only in the 'My Posts' page for themselves only.
     - Posts with 'Published' status are posted and viewable to all users on the 'Feed' page.
-    - Polls appear at the bottom of posts and are viewable whereever a detailed post view is avaliable (On the 'Feed' page for published related posts, or the My 'Posts' page for draft related posts)
+    - Polls appear at the bottom of posts and are viewable wherever a detailed post view is available (On the 'Feed' page for published related posts, or the My 'Posts' page for draft related posts)
 - As a Site User, I want to be able to view my posts so I can easily view my posts and their status and manage them effectively.
     - Users, once authenticated, can view their posts under the 'My Posts' page linked in the navigation bar.
     - Users can view their posts in order of the date they were created on similarly to the 'Feed' page.